-The Scottish Government recently released the 2012 data for the provision of respite in Local Authority areas across Scotland.
+The Scottish Government recently released the 2014 data for the provision of respite in Local Authority areas across Scotland.
 The statistics are presented in "respite weeks provided or purchased by local authorities" and then further broken down into "overnight" and "daytime" respite for three age groups: 0-17, 18-64 and 65+.
-Much of the data is only comparable on a year-to-year basis due to methodological changes that have taken place over time.
-However a number of helpful comparisons are possible.
+This paper from Shared Care Scotland provides a short summary of the data and comments on issues arising from analysis of this data.
+Links to the full Scottish Government data and analysis are also provided.